zhenlan0426/CompressARC/blog_post/BLOG POST.md

 #### Joint Compression via Weight Sharing Between Problems

 Our current system tries to solve each problem serially by compressing each problem on its own.
 We believe that joint compression of all the entire ARC-AGI dataset at once should yield better learned inductive biases per-problem, since computations learned for one problem can be transferred to other problems.
-We do not account for the size of $x$ in our [[#So what strategy will Alice and Bob use?|problem formulation]], allowing for $x$ to be used for memorization/overfitting.
+We do not account for the size of $x$ in our [problem formulation](#so-what-strategy-will-alice-and-bob-use), allowing for $x$ to be used for memorization/overfitting.
 By jointly compressing the whole dataset, we only need to have one $x$, whereas when compressing each problem individually, we need to have an $x$ for every problem, allowing for more memorization/overfitting.

 To implement this, we would most likely explore strategies like:
 - Using the same network weights for all problems, and training problems in parallel.
 Each problem gets assigned some perturbation to the weights, that is constrained in some way.